leonardehrenfried/jspc-maven-plugin/README.md

 ## Use another JSP compiler

 By default this plugin use org.apache.jasper.compiler.JDTCompiler (see compilerClass goal option).
 But if the number of threads is over 2, this compiler has too much synchronization overheas and hence is no very not very performant.

 To improve this is possible to user another compilerClass `org.apache.jasper.compiler.ParallelJDTCompiler`, which reduces synchronization.

+Note : With Tomcat 9 the compiler `org.apache.jasper.compiler.ParallelJDTCompiler` will not work very well.
+It needs some fix.
+We advice to use the standard `org.apache.jasper.compiler.JDTCompiler` instead.

 ## Release process